mLuby/mem/README.md

 Memory
 ======

+#currently breaking this project up into three phases: node, angular, and ionic.

 User Stories:
 - [ ] I can create tasks that can be marked complete.
 - [ ] I can designate task prerequisites, including other tasks, available calendar time, items, etc.